 Singing with Kitka is a musical adventure.
 We constantly strive for higher and higher standards of artistry and excellence.
 We perform exciting local concerts and tour throughout North America and travel to Eastern Europe.
 We teach vocal workshops, host regular master artist residencies to hone our vocal technique and language skills, and collaborate frequently with artists working in different musical traditions and performance media.
 We are currently venturing into vocal theatre and pushing our own personal and organizational creative boundaries.
 We record CDs and, occasionally, movie soundtracks.
 We have an amazing amount of fun singing together and audiences are moved to tears by our performances.

-Interested singers should submit required preliminary audition materials no later than October 15th.
+Interested singers may submit required preliminary audition materials.

-Please submit all materials as links or attachments to an email sent to email@example.com.
+Please submit all materials as links or attachments to an email sent to .

 IMPORTANT INFO FOR PROSPECTIVE AUDITIONEES